-Small farms appeared to have the least automation that would assist with risk exposure, with medium and large farms consistently reporting more automation that would have the co-benefit of mitigating COVID-19 risks.
+Small farms appeared to have the lowest degree of automation that would assist with risk exposure, with medium and large farms consistently reporting more automation that would provide the co-benefit of mitigating COVID-19 risks.

 Figure 26.
 Percentage of growers that have at least some automation equipment specifically to address COVID-19 risks (Source: Survey 1, 2021)